FAIR principles applied

 In the framework of Geovistory, the FAIR principles are applied as visualized above.
 Find below a more detailed description of how each dimension of the FAIR principles is applied in Geovistory.

-Each entity and project in Geovistory has a unique and persistent URI that allows to identify and find it.
+Each and in Geovistory has a unique and persistent URI that allows to identify and find it.

-In addition, upon completion of its research, each project will be able to opt for a long term preservation of its data in a long term archiving storage such as Zenodo or OLOS.
+In addition, upon completion of its research, each project will be able to opt for a long term preservation of its data in a long term archiving storage such as or .
 The preservation process includes the attribution of a DOI.